Optimising cost vs accuracy of decentralised analytics in fog computing environments: Distributed learning algorithms

+In this paper, we focus on DSVRG~\cite{Lee:2015aa,Lee:2017aa}, one of first distributed versions of SVRG.
+We select it because it is well studied in the literature both theoretically and practically.
+Similarly to the other distributed learning algorithm of the same class, it is possible to derive, under few theoretical assumptions, the analytical expression for (i) the cost in terms of generated network traffic and (ii) the cost in terms of computation.
+In the following we provide a brief description of DSVRG and we comment the complexity bounds assumptions.
+Our aim is to provide the overall idea about how DSVRG works.\footnote{Interested readers are referred to \cite{Friedman:2001aa} for a detailed presentation.}

-In the following, we provide a concise mathematical formulation of general supervised learning problems that con be solved via DSVRG\footnote{Interested readers are referred to \cite{Friedman:2001aa} for a detailed presentation.}.
-The goal of supervised learning is to learn the association between data patterns and corresponding labels.
-More formally, let us suppose that there exists a set of i.i.d. data points $\{s_1, s_2, \dots, s_N\}$ belonging to an unknown distribution $\mathcal{D}$.
+In supervised learning, the goal is to learn the parameters of a mathematical model describing the relationship between data \emph{patterns} and the corresponding \emph{labels}.
+Formally, let us suppose that there exists a set of i.i.d. data points $\{s_1, s_2, \dots, s_N\}$ belonging to an unknown distribution $\mathcal{D}$.
 Each data point $s$ is a pair $(x,y)$ where $x\in\mathbb{R}^d$ is a vector of features (a pattern) and $y\in\mathbb{R}$ is the label associated to $x$. $y$ can be either a continuous value (for regression problems) or a discrete value (for classification problems).
-Moreover, let us suppose that the points of the dataset $D$ are grouped in $K$ separate (and possibly non-overlapping) subsets $ S_k$ physically stored on $k$ different devices.
+Moreover, let us suppose that the points of the dataset $D$ are grouped in $K$ separate (and possibly non-overlapping) subsets $ S_k$ physically stored on $K$ different devices.
 Therefore, the complete dataset is defined as $D=\bigcup_{k=1}^K S_k$.
 In distributed supervised leaning each device can only operate on local data.
 During training, it computes a loss function defined as follows.

 In Equation (\ref{eq:loss_general}), the first term is the average approximation error on the training set, while the second term is a regularisation factor that we describe in the following.
-The function $\ell(q(x_{i,k},w_k),y_{i,k})$ is a loss function computed on the device $k$, i.e. it measures the error of the model $q(x_{i,k},w_k)$ predicting the real values of $y_{i,k}$ for the data points in $S_k$. $w_k$ is the parameters' vector of the model $q$.
-The function $\mathcal{R}(w_k)$ is a regularisation term whose purpose is to ease the search for the solution of the optimisation problem, producing a model which is less complex and, thus, less prone to over-fitting.
+The function $\ell(q(x_{i,k},w),y_{i,k})$ is a loss function computed on the device $k$, i.e. it measures the error of the model $q(x_{i,k},w)$ predicting the real values of $y_{i,k}$ for the data points in $S_k$. $w$ is the parameters' vector of the model $q$.
+The function $\mathcal{R}(w)$ is a regularisation term whose purpose is to ease the search for the solution of the optimisation problem, producing a model which is less complex and, thus, less prone to over-fitting.
 Finally, the scalar $\lambda$ is a tuning parameter used to regulate the balance between the error term and the regularisation term.